WWE Raw live results: Elimination Chamber qualifiers continue

 Becky Lynch and AJ Lee kick off Raw

 A frantic Becky Lynch marched to the ring.
 She wondered when the disrespect would end.
-She planned on talking about the injustice that happened at the Royal Rumble, but instead saw who decided to return to her show.
+She planned to talk about the injustice at the Royal Rumble, but instead saw who decided to return to her show.

 The crowd chanted for AJ Lee, and she entered.
 Lee said she was there to support her girl, Maxxine Dupri, who had a match tonight.
 Maybe she would hang out in catering when it was over.